MarkRWatts/MicroServer/README.md

    - Link Aggregation Interfaces: eno1, eno2
 3. Click `Save`

+> [!NOTE]
-> Note that TrueNAS will give you 60 seconds to commit the change before it does a roll-back.
+> that TrueNAS will give you 60 seconds to commit the change before it does a roll-back.
 Do some quick testing then commit.
 > If you add a dashboard widget monitoring the `bond1` interface, you should see it listed as 2000Mb/s.